Blog

 minutes

 Welcome to another instalment of Optis Tech Talks, where our employees explain technologies they are passionate about.
-Joining us today is Ben Calus, founder and managing partner of Reaktika, our subsidiary that focuses on reactive programming.
-Building on our previous talks about reactive programming and Infrastructure as Code, Ben will tell us a bit more about distributed logging for microservice architectures.
+Building on our previous talks about reactive programming and Infrastructure as Code, we will tell a bit more about distributed logging for microservice architectures.

 Time is money, and so is effort